Travel.State.Gov >

 The U.S. government has limited ability to provide emergency services to U.S. citizens in Central Papua and Highland Papua as U.S. government employees must obtain special authorization before traveling to those areas.

-Two blank visa pages required for entry stamp
+Minimum of two blank visa pages required for entry stamp.

 Yes, Visa or Visa on Arrival